Xela3026/workflows-docs/docs/workflows.md

 <div className="subheader">Accessing Data</div>

 As previously mentioned, a line of the file is stored in `{{memory.record}}`.
-To access a specific item in this array, reference in the index of the item.
+To access a specific item in this array, reference the index of the item.
 For example, `{{memory.record.2}}` would return the third item in the array.
 In the case of a CSV file, this would be the third column in the row.

-For CSV files, if you specify the `"headerIndex"` property, then you can instead reference the columns using their column title.
+For CSV files, if you specify the `"headerIndex"` property, then you can reference columns using their column title.
 For example, to access the value in the "email" column, you would reference `{{memory.record.email}}`.

 <br/>